Jinsook Ohta

-Jinsook Ohta (née Jin Sook Lee, born 1976) is an American attorney and United States district judge of the United States District Court for the Southern District of California.
+Jinsook Ohta (née Jin Sook Lee (이진숙), born 1976) is an American attorney and United States district judge of the United States District Court for the Southern District of California.
 She previously served as a judge on the San Diego County Superior Court.

 Education

 Ohta received her Bachelor of Arts, magna cum laude and Phi Beta Kappa, from Yale University in 1998 and her Juris Doctor from New York University School of Law in 2001.

 Career

 Ohta served as a law clerk for Judge Barry Ted Moskowitz of the United States District Court for the Southern District of California from 2001 to 2002 and again from 2007 to 2008.
 From 2002 to 2003, she was an associate with O’Melveny & Myers in Los Angeles from and from 2003 to 2006, she was an associate with Sheppard Mullin in San Diego.
 From 2006 to 2007, she was an assistant professor of law at the Thomas Jefferson School of Law.
 From 2011 to 2021, Ohta worked in the consumer protection section of the California Attorney General's office, first as deputy attorney general from 2011 to 2019 and then as a supervising deputy attorney general from 2019 to 2020.
-On December 8, 2020, governor Gavin Newsom appointed Ohta to be a judge of the San Diego County Superior Court.
+On December 8, 2020, California Governor Gavin Newsom appointed Ohta to be a judge of the San Diego County Superior Court.